-A work commissioned for a historic courthouse space, focussing on the ‘voice’ of 14 year old Ann Lupton, a defendant accused of shoplifting in 1853, the voices of her two co-defendants, and the disruptive shouting of the courtroom public gallery.
-The installation mixes spoken word with sung vocals, and in this case has a musical approach reminiscent of a collision between AG Cook’s shiny pop surfaces and a rowdy chorus made up of Men’s Choir Shouters of Finland.
-Ann’s hymn singing, shoplifting spirit has appeared to us via the stolen fragments of this work’s numerous sources (which include a Taylor Swift chord progression, a Jean Genet novel, the childhood memories of local people and a Victorian hymn), and Ann seems all too aware of herself as a construct summoned into our world through these ‘lying words’.
+A work commissioned for a historic courthouse space, focussing on the ‘voice’ of 14 year old Ann Lupton – a defendant accused of shoplifting in 1853 – the voices of her two co-defendants, and the disruptive shouting of the courtroom public gallery.
+Ann speaks and sings her daydreams amidst a musical collision between shiny pop melodies and rowdy crowd chants (like AG Cook clashed with Men’s Choir Shouters of Finland).
+Her hymn singing, shoplifting spirit is summoned via the stolen fragments of this work’s numerous sources (which include a Taylor Swift chord progression, a Jean Genet novel, the childhood memories of local people and a Victorian hymn), and Ann seems all too aware of herself as a construct summoned into our world through these ‘lying words’.
 As if in revenge for this realisation, she celebrates the idea of thieving – and for contemporary pop phrasings – as revolt and liberation.
 Ann’s story builds to a disorderly evocation of some liberatory mischief involving a malfunctioning bellows organ.
 Commissioned by Ripon Museums Trust.
 Thanks to Moira Smith, Kath Beeken, Neive Zenner, Amelia Andrews and Highside Singers.

 A stereo remixed version of the work, Stolen Things (The Creeping Things Remix), is released as a single on Owd Scrat Records.

 Six channel sound installation for large space, 7 minutes, 2012-2017.